Jullien's golden carp: Regional and national efforts

 In Bandar Tenggara near Desaru in Johor, Malaysia, there is a project called Vita Tenggarra that centers around the breeding of threatened or nearly extinct fresh water fish found in the river basins of Southeast Asia.
 One of the fish they are breeding is the Jullien's golden carp.
 In their 24ha lake and over 30 ponds situated on 405 hectares of land, this sanctuary is trying to fight the effects of overfishing and pollution.
 This pollution comes from the use of agro-chemicals to poison and harvest fish.
 Although the initial purpose of this conservation fishery will be to breed fish like the Jullien's golden carp simply to preserve them for future generations, the end goal of this project is to make food aquaculture an important economic activity in the region.
 Since this company is funded by Pelangi Bhd, a Malaysia company that deals with the investment and development of real estate property, the actions of this project can be interpreted as state-building activities instead of conservation based activities.
 However, while the end goal of this project is to create an industry, this project wants this industry to be sustainable.
 Thus, this project is advocating that recreational and sport fishing be practiced via the "catch and release" method.
 This method will attempt to curtail the effects of overfishing that contributed to the Jullien's golden carp's endangerment.
 Thus, national efforts such as the Vita Tenggarra project may be economically motivated, but their end goal is to create both a sustainable industry and increased environmental policies.

 The Mekong River Commission (MRC) is attempting to establish a 10-year suspension on mainstream dams such as the Myitsone Dam in Myanmar and the Xayaburi Dam in Lao PDR.
 If this commission is established, research will be conducted to see what the long-term cultural, environmental, and economic repercussions of these dams will be.
 Burma's President Thein Sein admitted on October 1, 2011, that he was establishing this commission and related study due to public pressure both internally and externally.
 Also as of 2011, the Burmese government has halted usage of the US$3.6 billion Myitsone Dam project in the Irrawaddy River due to environmental concerns.
-The fact that this dam would displace 63 ethnic Kachin villages from their homes, and that it would flood 296 s.q miles are also factors that contributed to the creation of this study and to the decision to suspend the usage of the dam.
+The fact that this dam would displace 63 ethnic Kachin villages from their homes, and that it would flood 296 sqmi are also factors that contributed to the creation of this study and to the decision to suspend the usage of the dam.
 In relation to the Jullien's golden carp, this flooding would come from the Irrawaddy River, which is one of the homes of the Jullien's golden carp.
 This flooding would disrupt the migratory habit.
 However, this commission has not stopped the usage of the US$3.8 billion Xayaburi Dam.
 This came as a surprise due to its opposition by international environmental groups and some international donors.